luci/luci-go/gce/appengine/backend/README.md

 ### manageBot

 manageBot receives a single VM to manage a bot for.
-Management entails watching the Swarming server for changes in the bot's state and reacting accordingly.
+First checks if the Config referenced by the VM no longer exists or no longer references the given VM and [drains](#drain) the VM if it isn't already.
+Next, watches the Swarming server for changes in the bot's state and reacts accordingly.
 If Swarming reports that the bot has died or been deleted or terminated, triggers [destroyInstance](#destroyInstance).
 If the VM's deadline has been exceeded or the VM is [drained](#drained), triggers [terminateBot](#terminateBot).